 Jenson, S., & Kuksenok, K. (2020).
 How to Observe the Inner Space of a Complex Biological System through Speculative Simulation.
 Journal of Science and Technology of the Arts, 12(3), 9-24. https://doi.org/10.34632/jsta.2020.9489.

 For 3.5 years, starting in 2018, I was a coder working on B2B ("business-to-business") chatbots.
-Starting in February 2018, I worked an R&D Engineer at jobpal, where I mostly worked with natural-language short-form text, mostly in English and German.
-From February 2020, I led the R&D team.
-In November 2020, jobpal was acquired; I stayed for 8 months thereafter.
+As an R&D Engineer at jobpal, Ltd I mostly worked with natural-language short-form text, mostly in English and German.
 I have led and contributed substantially to various technical aspects of GDPR compliance in this product, and am delighted to talk about it!